darennie/person_detection_git/README.md

 python3 oak1_counter.py -cam
 ```

+## Notes for restart.py

+This restarts the script whenever it drops off as there is intermittent drop off as the program is running occassionally.
+This ensures that the script run continuously throughout the desired timeframe.

 ## Notes for running on RPi

 To run on RPi follow same process to install DepthAI but also make sure OpenCV is installed: